hzi-bifo/corona_protein_dynamics/README.md

 The `-l` option requires a metadata file as input (e.g., `-l DE.metadata.tsv`) to map amino acid substitutions to pangolin lineages.
 The `metadata.tsv` file should adhere to the format exemplified in `test_data/Germany/DE.metadata.tsv`

+> [!NOTE]
+> You might see the warning: `convert: command not found`.
+You can ignore this message, as the command is only used to convert plots in PDF to PNG format.

 ## II.
 Use singularity container